jingibus/gascan/ARCHITECTURE.md

    - rewrites file links to local relative resource names
    - strips the title block from the rendered body
    - copies markdown and extra files into `resources/posts/YYYY/MM/DD/HHmm/...`
-   - creates an interned metadata record with a new UUID and `:draft` status
+   - creates an interned metadata record with a new UUID and `:published` status
 3. `gascan.posts/import-and-add-post!`
    - appends the new post to `metadata.edn`